Fair Cake-Cutting in Practice: Related Literature

 Several counter-factual studies checked the feasibility of using the Adjusted Winner (AW) protocol \citep{brams1996} for resolving international disputes, particularly the Camp David Accords \citep{Brams1996Camp}, the Spratly Islands controversy \citep{brams1997fair} and the Israeli-Palestinian conflict \citep{Massoud2000Fair}.

 \citet{Tijs2004Cases} describe some case studies of dividing the profits of cooperation between partners, in light of concepts from cooperative game theory, such as the Shapley value.

 \citet{kurokawa2015leximin} applied a \emph{randomized leximin mechanism} for allocating public-school classrooms to charter-schools.
-Unfortunately, the initiator of this algorithm backed away so the mechanism has not been deployed yet, but the partial collaboration emphasized the importance of intuitive and easy-to-understand fairness guarantees.
+Unfortunately, the initiator of this algorithm backed away so the mechanism has not been deployed yet, but the partial collaboration emphasized the importance of intuitive and easy-to-understand fairness guarantees. \citet{oluwasuji2018algorithms} test their heuristic algorithms for \emph{fair load-shedding} on electricity-usage data, which they collected from a USA-based database and adapted to African consumption patterns.

+We are not aware of any case studies regarding cake-cutting algorithms.
+In fact, the only modern application of a cake-cutting procedure that we are aware of is the procedure for allocating areas in the international oceans for mining, which is based on cut-and-choose \citep{young1995equity,Walsh2011Online}: